-- Meeting room / Exhibit space open to the public to accommodate cultural and historical exhibits year round. - Streetscape improvements along the east and west sides of Lyttonsville Road from Grubb Road to Lyttonsville Place. - Intersection improvements at the intersection of Lyttonsville Road and Lyttonsville Place providing pedestrian friendly connections to the proposed Purple Line Station and serve as a gateway feature into the Lyttonsville Neighborhood. - New east-west pathways along Rosemary Hills-Lyttonsville Local Park's northern and southern boundaries.
+- Museum/Interpretive space where photos and artifacts from Lyttonsville's rich history can be preserved and made available to the public. - Streetscape improvements along the east and west sides of Lyttonsville Road from Grubb Road to Lyttonsville Place. - Intersection improvements at the intersection of Lyttonsville Road and Lyttonsville Place providing pedestrian friendly connections to the proposed Purple Line Station and serve as a gateway feature into the Lyttonsville Neighborhood. - New east-west pathways along Rosemary Hills-Lyttonsville Local Park's northern and southern boundaries.